Tim Pruitt

 About

-The binding theme of courses I teach surveys the methods and practices employed in the psychological sciences.
-These classes showcase different aspects of the social and behavioral research endeavor.
-Ranging from design issues covered in Scientific Inquiry, data analysis in Psychological Statistics, and even report composition and dissemination in Communicating for Psychological Sciences.
-I am a cognitive psychologist by training and additionally teach courses related to the cognitive science disciplines as well.
+The binding theme of courses I teach surveys methods and practices employed in the psychological sciences.
+These classes showcase different aspects of social, behavioral, and physiological research process.
+I am a cognitive psychologist by training who instructs both graduate and undergraduate courses related to the cognitive science disciplines as well.

 I not only teach psychology as a science, but actively engage in research related to the field.
-My academic interests broadly involve auditory perception and cognition, but focus specifically on these processes’ interplay in human vocalization.
-My recent work has led to incorporating electromyography for examining the relationship between peripheral muscle activity and ongoing cognitive processes.
+My academic interests broadly involve auditory perception and cognition but focus specifically on these processes’ interplay in human vocalization.
+My ongoing research examines connections among perception, production, mental imagery, emotional processing, and psychophysiology.

 Selected Publications